acts-project/detray/index.md

 ### intersection benchmarks

-The following benchmarks test the surface intersections
+The following benchmarks test the surface intersections, the x-axis are commits in time, so want to see a negative gradient.

 #### This tests shows the intersections with all sensitive surfaces of the TrackML detector:
 ![All Surfaces Benchmark](figures/BM_INTERSECT_ALL.png)